johnhm22/invoicing-app-nextjs/README.md

 [Clerk](https://clerk.com/) is defined as a user management platform.
 It is used here for its authentication and authorisation features.
 Multi-factor authentication is enabled on the configuration to require use by an authentictor app such as Google Authenticator.

 [Stripe](https://stripe.com/gb/guides) is a well-used payment platform that can be integrated into apps and enables enterprises to take and manage payments.

+[Resend](https://resend.com/docs/introduction) is a useful email api for developers.
+It can be used, as in this example, to send an email to a customer with details of a newly created invoice.

 [Drizzle ORM](https://orm.drizzle.team/) is an Object Relational Mapping tool that makes database operations so much simpler than writing plain sql queries.
 Another similar product that I have widely used is [Prisma](https://www.prisma.io/) which I have found to be very good.